-My dad was a wood guy; metal was foreign to him.
-For me, working with it just came naturally, so when things went wrong with a family vehicle, I was the one doing the repairs.
-I installed trailer brakes on our F-250 when I was 10.
-I’d never let my 10-year-old do that.
-I bought my first car at 15.
-I’d made enough fixing small engines to buy a ’67 Shelby that I’d found, but it would have wiped him out.
+Seth’s dad was a wood guy, so metal was foreign to him.
+But for Seth, working with metal just came naturally.
+So when things went wrong with a family vehicle, he was the one doing the repairs.
+He installed trailer brakes on the family’s F-250 when he was 10 and bought his first car at 15.
+Seth had made enough fixing small engines to buy a ’67 Shelby that he’d found, but it would have wiped him out.

-Then I entered the professional world, where I eventually developed minimally invasive surgical techniques for neurology and cardiology.
-I got so focused on my career that I completely got away from cars, including the Mustang, which ended up sitting for 25 years.
-But in 2016, after I sold a company that I’d built up, I decided to tap the brakes and take a year off to spend time with my family—and really think about what I wanted from life.
+After school, Seth entered the professional world where he started developing minimally invasive surgical techniques for neurology and cardiology.
+He got so focused on his career that he completely got away from cars, including the Mustang, which ended up sitting for 25 years.
+But in 2016, after Seth sold a company that he’d built up, he decided to tap the brakes and take a year off to spend time with his family and really think about what he wanted from life.

 Subscribe to our Newsletter!

 Stay up to date with our latest builds, For Sale Inventory and more.